-The Bloodhound is a large scent hound, that has a large skeletal structure with most of its weight concentrated in its bones.
+Please never purchase a new pet based on size alone.
+Smaller teacup-size breeds can be easier to care for but also have more health issues.
+The Bloodhound is a large scent hound with a large skeletal structure with most of its weight concentrated in its bones.
 This breed is famed for its ability to discern human scent over great distances, even days later.

 Bloodhound Dog Breed Information

-Background: The long, lean hound is a descendant of herding dogs that escaped from the Middle East to Europe, and then crossed the Atlantic to the United States with early settlers.
+Background: The long, lean hound is a descendant of herding dogs that escaped from the Middle East to Europe and then crossed the Atlantic to the United States with early settlers.
 Hounds who excel at herding are known as hunting hounds, and the Bloodhound is one of the best hounds for herding animals.

 When comparing the two breeds, the most obvious difference between the Bloodhound and the German Shepherd is the size and shape of the head.
-This difference is further emphasized by their similar size, build and scent detection ability.
+This difference is further emphasized by their similar size, build, and scent-detection ability.
 The German Shepherd is larger and thicker at the shoulder than the Bloodhound, although the length-to-height ratio is only about one to three.

-The Bloodhound’s small muzzle and heavy build give it a more rounded appearance and its longer coat tapers at the tail.
-Both breeds have a square appearance when viewed from the rear and both are described as being “hillbilly” in appearance with their short coats and square noses.
+The Bloodhound’s small muzzle and heavy build give it a more rounded appearance, and its longer coat tapers at the tail.
+Both breeds have a square appearance when viewed from the rear, and both are described as being “hillbilly” in appearance with their short coats and square noses.